 Some nights she woke up in cold sweat, vivid images from her passing nightmare still fresh in her mind.
 Those dreams were always of him, him getting brutally hurt: fractured ribs, punctured lungs, crushed skull.

 Sometimes, he would die in front of her, once in a while, by her bloody hands.

 During those nights she would stare until dawn, wide-eyed, at the shadows projected onto the ceiling by pale moonlight.
 No matter how hard she tried she could never fall back into peaceful sleep.

-When he woke up, when he finally had time to really look at his brother's cold grey dead body, he felt no triumph.
+When he woke up, when he finally had time to really look at his brother's ash, he felt no triumph.
 No, all he experienced was dissatisfaction and the most heart wrenching sensation of loss and loneliness – Because just when it was all too late, he found out his brother was a twisted misunderstood hero all along.

 Because now – even if it was necessary, even if it was justified – he was finally, truly alone.